Jim Lawless is a leading motivational speaker and author of the best-selling self-help book ‘Taming Tigers ‘.

-Jim Lawless is recognised as one of Europe’s leading motivational speakers.
+Jim Lawless is one of Europe’s leading motivational speakers.

-Achieving ‘Mission Impossible‘ is dependent on our capacity to adapt to and create disruptive changes, to seize opportunities, to ‘play to win‘, rather than ‘play not to lose‘, to engage others around us and inspire action.
+Achieving ‘Mission Impossible’ is dependent on our capacity to adapt to and create disruptive changes, to seize opportunities, to ‘play to win’, rather than ‘play not to lose’, inspire action and to engage others around us.

-Our greatest asset in creating and adapting to change is also our greatest burden – The Human Mind.
+Our most significant asset in creating and adapting to change is also our most considerable burden – The Human Mind.
 A tool designed to prefer familiar routines, over pioneering behaviours and new uncertain results.

 Jim’s speeches encourage action, offer insight into change, and deliver tried and tested practical routes to bring about peak performance.

-His presentations are injected with personal experience, anecdotes and images linked with his ‘10 Rules for Taming Tigers‘.
+He injects his presentations with personal experience, anecdotes and images linked with his ‘Ten Rules for Taming Tigers‘.

-Jim’s speeches are presented with humour, wit and energy.
-They motivate any audience as he talks common sense!
+As a speaker, Jim presents with humour, wit and energy.
+He motivates any audience as he talks common sense!
 Jim explains how small mindset changes and simple changes in your behaviour can leverage your chances of success.